 I took a ferry and a bus to Port Angeles from where I got the Wilderness Permit to enter the Hoh Rain Forest.
-It’s located on the Olympic Peninsula.
-I hitchhiked till the forest and as I walked a few metres in, it was a complete different world.
-The world where western hemlock had grown to a tremendous size, vast bed of moss, the prevalent fog and the mist contributing to its freshness, where ‘The Jungle Book’ was live.
-I was transformed by its spectacular scenery and its primeval character.
+I hitchhiked to the forest and as I walked a few meters in, it was a completely different world.
+The world where western hemlock had grown to a tremendous size, vast bed of moss, the prevalent fog and the mist contributing to its freshness!
+I was in awe of this spectacular landscape and its primeval character.

 It was getting dense as I was walking deeper into the forest.
 I was entering into the sphere of silence.
 It was peaceful to be away from the day-to-day chaos and to be soaked in the wilderness.
 I reached Five-Mile Island where I camped for the night.
 It started getting cold slowly.
 I wore my rain jacket and squeezed myself into the sleeping bag.
 Soon it got dark and I was scared to be alone in this humongous forest.
 Even the shadow of trees on the tent was horrifying.
 I wished that I don’t get attacked by bears.
 I knew all these were just mind games.
 But still, I slept with the knife in my hand.

 I woke up as the sun rays penetrated through the tent.
 After eating the oat bars and packing the tent, I started for the day.
 Slowly the silence that I was enjoying started discomforting me.
 I was never used to the silence for so long.
 No phone calls, no chats, no social media, no hangouts, no music, no movies, just silence!
 I camped early that day.
 It was just the second day and still, I was feeling restless.
 The silence was traumatizing!
 I decided to quit the hike and leave for Seattle in the morning.
 I won’t be able to live with this silence for more ten days.